bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "In free form, yes" Smearchuckle replied, before continuing:
 "As you also saw, the thick row burned brighter than the thin row.
-That could imply, that when we seal the two rows in two rocket with the same size nozzle, the thick row's rocket would burn faster, and fly with greater force upwards, right?"
+That would imply, that when we seal the two rows in two rocket with the same size nozzle, the thick row's rocket would burn faster, and fly with greater force upwards, right?"

 That sounded like perfect logic to Adrex.
 Victoria nodded as well, as she leaned towards a table.